bmehder/NostalgiaPHP/content/collections/dox/api-routes.md

 ---
-title: Introducing the NostalgiaPHP JSON API
+title: Introducing the NostalgiaPHP REST API
 description: A minimal REST-style API for your flat-file content.
 date: 2025-09-27
 image: static/media/rest.jpg
 tags: api, json, rest, nostalgia
 ---

-# Introducing the NostalgiaPHP JSON API
+# Introducing the NostalgiaPHP REST API

 NostalgiaPHP has always been about simplicity: flat files, partial templates, and portable sites.
 Now there’s a new way to consume your content — a minimal **JSON API** that makes your data available for JavaScript frontends, React components, mobile apps, or anything else that speaks HTTP.